ivan-tkatchev/tab/README.md

 `gmtime Int -> Int, Int, Int, Int, Int, Int` -- returns year, month, day, hour, minute, second.

 `grep`
 : Finds regular expression matches in a string.
 The first argument is the string to match in, the second argument is the regular expression.
 Matches are returned in an array of strings.
 Regular expressions use ECMAScript syntax.
+See also: `grepif`, `find`, `findif`.
 Usage:
 `grep String, String -> Arr[String]`

 `grepif`
 : Filter strings according to a regular expression.
+See also: `grep`, `find`, `findif`.
 Usage:
 `grepif String, String -> UInt` -- returns 1 if a regular expression has matches in a string, 0 otherwise.
 Equivalent to `count(grep(a,b)) != 0u`, except much faster.
 `grepif Seq[String], String -> Seq[String]` -- returns a sequence of only those strings that have regular expression matches.
 Equivalent to `?[ grepif(@,b), @ : a ]`.